yni23/working-with-git/README.md

 1. Create an account on GitHub (skip this step if you already have an account)
 2. Configure your GitHub account to use an SSH key - [Instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
 1. Make sure your local machine has `git` installed - [Instructions](https://github.com/git-guides/install-git)
-2. Install a GitHub client on your local machine
+2. GUIs are available for using `git` locally, but we will stick with command line clients
     + Windows - Git bash
     + Linux/Mac - terminal window

-    UI-based tools are available for using `git` locally, but we will stick with command line clients

 # Working with Repositories You Own